-In addition, Taiwanese people like to have working connections, and give gifts to improve a relationship.
-If you take a gift such as chocolate from a coworker, or are treated to lunch, you are expected to eventually give back similar gift in return to keep the relationship going.
+In addition, Taiwanese people like to have working connections and give gifts to improve a relationship.
+If you take a gift such as chocolate from a coworker or are treated to lunch, you are expected to eventually give back a similar gift in return to keep the relationship going.

 Q: How is healthcare in Taiwan?

 A: As I explained above, Taiwan has some of the best medical care in the world.
 All workers are entitled to coverage under National Health Insurance for themselves and their family members.
 This covers basic ailments, but not everything (like tooth replacement and chemotherapy).
 Therefore you may want to purchase additional insurance to be fully covered.

 Q: How do I find an apartment to rent in Taiwan?